MicrosoftLearning/mslearn-aml-design/Instructions/start-01-data.md

 ## Design a data ingestion strategy

-You're about to start an interactive exercise in the form of a dialog.
+You're about to start an interactive exercise in the form of a quiz.
 Each page will show three parts:

 - **Introduction**: Some information is presented to introduce the question.
 - **Ask more information**: Get more information by clicking on an **Ask** button.
 You can choose how much extra information you want to use before answering the questions.